 (Development) hats off

-Take off the developer hat for a moment and put yourself in a user’s shoe, better yet to see things from multiple user personas’ perspective to understand the pain points of different user segments and profiles.
+Take off the developer hat for a moment and put yourself in a user's shoe, better yet see things from multiple user personas' perspectives to understand the pain points of different user segments and profiles.

 Read, discuss, iterate